 She holds an Ed.M. in international education policy from the Harvard Graduate School of Education with a focus towards global education and citizenship for the 21st century, monitoring and evaluation for improving education systems, and applied data analysis.
 She also has a background in economics and anthropology.
 Noorya is passionately interested in narrowing gaps in civic education, awareness, and life-opportunities for underresourced communities by providing evidence-backed research for decision-making and policies.

 Alberto Medina leads CIRCLE's communications.
 He collaborates with CIRCLE leadership on strategic communications, oversees the editorial work to produce and disseminate research, and maintains CIRCLE’s digital presence.
 Alberto began working with CIRCLE in his previous role as Communications Specialist at the Tisch College of Civic Life—CIRCLE's institutional home—where he led a variety of communications efforts and initiatives.
 A graduate of Yale University, Alberto previously worked as a freelance writer and editor and at national newspapers in his native Puerto Rico.
 He is a commentator and advocate on Puerto Rico’s political status and a member of the board of directors of the Denver Urban Debate League.

 Kelly Siegel-Stechler is a Senior Researcher at CIRCLE, where she studies civic development and political socialization in schools.
 She is primarily focused on projects that advance civic learning and development in K-12 education, as well as questions related to youth political and electoral engagement.
 Prior to joining CIRCLE, Kelly worked as a Research Fellow with the Institute for Education Policy at the Johns Hopkins University School of Education, where she supported their work on civic development as it relates to curriculum, instruction, and school culture.
 Her professional background is in educational programming and youth outreach and engagement.
 She has led programs in global and multicultural education including Model UN, interfaith debate, and international exchange programs.
 She also has a background in political science and international relations.
 Kelly is passionate about advancing equity and strengthening democratic institutions by improving opportunities for all young people to access and use the skills and knowledge they need to meaningfully participate in civic life.

-In the fall of 2021, we're pleased to have the assistance and support of students and young scholars who are serving as research assistants and supporting various projects and aspects of our work.
+We're excited to have the support of students and young scholars who are serving as fellows or research assistants, supporting various projects and aspects of our work.

 Nicole Faraci joined CIRCLE in 2020.
 She is currently a third-year PhD student in Education with a specialization in School Psychology at the University of California, Berkeley.
 Her research broadly focuses on youth political engagement and equitable civics education.
 Through her work with many stakeholders in a variety of schools on both the east and west coasts, she has seen the success that youth can have within their communities when provided with quality support and curriculum.
 Nicole is passionate about the intersection of research, practice, and policy in order to foster meaningful and empowering participation of young people in civic life.

-Maha is a first year master's student in Data Science at Tufts University.
+Maha is a second-year MS in Data Science student at Tufts University.
 Her work at CIRCLE focuses on youth political engagement, and how the youth vote influences election outcomes.
 She has a B.A in Biology and Statistics from Mount Holyoke College.